4ndrewparr/clarius-tha-1/README.md

 **Running the API from a Docker container:**

-1. From the docker-pytorch folder, build the docker container image with:
+1. From the *api* folder, build the docker container image with:
 ```python
 $ docker image build -f Dockerfile.pytorch -t <image-name> .
 ```